Q Who: The Borg

 Gene Roddenberry was keen not to re-use aliens from The Original Series, and so the Ferengi were developed to be the main villains for The Next Generation.
 After the new aliens' first few appearances, it was decided that they were too comical to suit such a role, and instead the production team began looking for a new adversary for Starfleet.
 Writer and co-executive producer Maurice Hurley developed the idea of an insectoid race with a shared hive consciousness.
 This idea would become the cybernetic Borg due to budget constraints, with the idea of a hive mind remaining.
 The new race would go on to appear in five further episodes of The Next Generation, as well as the film Star Trek: First Contact.
-The Borg also appeared in the pilot of Star Trek: Deep Space Nine, the Star Trek: Enterprise episode "Regeneration" and repeatedly in Star Trek: Voyager from the end of season three onwards.
+The Borg also appeared in the pilot of Star Trek: Deep Space Nine, the Star Trek: Enterprise episode "Regeneration," and repeatedly in Star Trek: Voyager from the middle of season three onwards.

 It had been originally planned to include the Borg in the first season episode "The Neutral Zone", but due to the 1988 Writers Guild of America strike, the time to write the script was cut short.
 Hurley developed the episode over a day and a half with the Borg elements directly removed.
 The episode was originally conceived as having two parts, with the Romulans and Federation teaming up in the second part, but that plan was subsequently dropped.
 This plot may have been linked to the aliens seen in "Conspiracy".
 "The Neutral Zone" instead simply made reference to the destruction of a series of outposts by an unknown enemy.

-The design of the Borg were reminiscent of Lord Dread from the television series Captain Power and the Soldiers of the Future and the designs of H. R. Giger.
+The design of the Borg was reminiscent of Lord Dread from the television series Captain Power and the Soldiers of the Future and the designs of H. R. Giger.
 The first designs for the new race were created by costume designer Dorinda Wood after she received the script to "Q Who".
 While her design showed a suit with tubes running in and out of it, she left the head design up to make-up supervisor Michael Westmore.
 The headpieces and the main costumes were made at the same time by the two different departments, with Wood and Westmore working together at times to ensure that they matched.
 The base of the head pieces was made from foam, and while Westmore initially made casts of model kits using polyurethane for the electronic parts, he found it more effective to use actual electronics from damaged equipment.
 He designed a latex attachment to allow for tubes to be attached to skin so that there was not a great deal of bare skin left on the actors' bodies.
 That skin was covered in a white base make-up in order to achieve a zombie-like appearance.